lwb923/SOAT/README.md

 * "soat_utils.py" is a file of common methods.

-**NOTE: We keep the topic assignment of all words, so it will spend a bit more time in training.
+**NOTE: 1.
+We keep the topic assignment of all words, so it will spend a bit more time in training.
 For this demo, it takes about several minutes.
+We show the average class prediction accuracy of all words in the training steps.